-- 11 The same is valid if b-values are calculated for arrangements with sloped walls. - Pipes and valves directly adjacent to a longitudinal bulkhead can be considered to be part of the bulkhead, provided the separation distance is of the same order as the bulkhead stiffening structure.
+11 The same is valid if b-values are calculated for arrangements with sloped walls.

+12 Pipes and valves directly adjacent or situated as close as practicable to a longitudinal bulkhead can be considered to be part of the bulkhead, provided the separation distance on either side of the bulkhead is of the same order as the bulkhead stiffening structure.
 The same applies for small recesses, drain wells, etc.